thevoodjev/InjectRange/README.md

 | `corpus` | Summarise the corpus and verify its pinned digest. | corpus JSON | per-class counts, digest |
 | `diff <base> <head>` | Compare two guard configs against the corpus. | two guard JSONs, corpus JSON | per-class change table |
 | `version` | Print the version and exit clean. | nothing | version string |

+Every subcommand that touches the corpus accepts `--corpus` to point at a different file, `--pin` to supply an expected digest, and `--allow-unpinned` to skip the digest check. `corpus` also accepts `--show-digest`, which prints only the computed digest and exits, so you can update a pin after a deliberate corpus change.

+## The six breach classes

+Each corpus entry is tagged with exactly one breach class, and the harness reports one line per class.
+The descriptions below say what a filter is being asked to recognise, at the level of the family of technique.
+The corpus entries themselves are deliberately short skeletons written to exercise a substring matcher, so this section names the shape of each class rather than reproducing